codedragon/refactor_lightning/slides.md

 ## Step 1

-Write out in prose what is happening in the function/block of code that you want to refactor.
+Write out in prose (or say outloud) what is happening in the function/block of code that you want to refactor.

-We are opening up a window, setting the resolution, and opening up a second window, and setting its resolution.
-Then we are setting other properties for the window(s)(?), lens and camera<!-- .element: class="fragment" data-fragment-index="1" -->
+We are opening up a window, and setting its resolution, and then opening up a second window, and setting its resolution.
+Then we are setting other properties for the windows, lenses and cameras<!-- .element: class="fragment" data-fragment-index="1" -->

 _Wait a minute, why are we doing it that way?_<!-- .element: class="fragment" data-fragment-index="2" -->